 The Board Audit Committee (BAC) assists the Board in fulfilling its oversight responsibilities by inter alia monitoring the Nordea Group’s financial reporting process and submit recommendations or proposals to ensure its reliability, in relation to the financial reporting process monitoring the effectiveness of the internal control and risk management systems, monitoring the effectiveness of GIA, keeping itself informed as to the statutory audit of the annual and consolidated accounts as well as of the conclusions from the quality assurance reviews of the external auditors carried out by the Swedish Supervisory Board of Public Accountants or where relevant other authority, informing the Board of Directors of the outcome of the statutory audit and explaining how the statutory audit contributed to the reliability of financial reporting and what the role of the BAC was in that process, and by reviewing and monitoring the impartiality and independence of the external auditors, and, in conjunction therewith, pay special attention to whether the auditor provides the Company and the Nordea Group with services other than auditing services.

 Members of the BAC are Sarah Russell (chairman) and Pernille Erenbjerg.
-Generally, the Group Chief Audit Executive (CAE), the Group Chief Operating Officer (COO) and Deputy Group CEO as well as the Group Chief Financial Officer (CFO) are present at meetings and are entitled to participate in discussions, but not in decisions.
+Generally, the Group Chief Audit Executive (CAE) and the Group Chief Financial Officer (CFO) are present at meetings and are entitled to participate in discussions, but not in decisions.

 The majority of the members of the BAC are to be independent of the Nordea Group and its executive management.
 At least one of the committee members who is independent of the Nordea Group and its executive management must also be independent of the Company’s major shareholders and have competence in accounting and/or auditing.
 None of the members of the BAC may be employed by the Nordea Group.
 The chairman of the BAC shall be appointed by its members and be independent of the Nordea Group, its executive management and the Company’s major shareholders as well as not be the chair of the Board of Directors or of any other board committee.
 Nordea follows the legal requirement as well as complies with the Code.